endofunk/Endofunk-FX/Endofunk-FX/Documentation/Intro.md

 The term Functional Programming was first mentioned in P.J Landin's  "The Next 700 Programming Languages" published in 1965.

-> The word "denotative" seems more appropriate than nonproeedural, declarative or functional.
+> The word "denotative" seems more appropriate than nonprocedural, declarative or functional.
 The antithesis of denotative is "imperative."
 Effectively "denotative" means "can be mapped into ISWM without using jumping or assignment," given appropriate primitives.
 >
 > It follows that `functional programming` has little to do with functional notation.
 It is a trivial and pointless task to rearrange some piece of symbolism into prefixed operators and heavy bracketing.
 It is an intellectually demanding activity to characterize some physical or logical system as a set of entities and functional relations among them.